POWERPAVEL05/POWERPAVEL05/README.md

-- My name Powerpavel
+- My name 🎱 Powerpavel 🎱
-- i love java but do Python atm
+- i love java ☕ but do C++ atm
-- code is life
+- 🔥🔥🔥 code is life 🔥🔥🔥

 <!---
 POWERPAVEL05/POWERPAVEL05 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.